Scottsdale Trespassing Lawyer

 • Lack of notice.
 A key aspect of every valid trespassing case is that you must have been notified or made aware of the fact that your presence on the property was not permitted.
 If there was no real indication that your presence was not allowed, such as a sign, fencing, or a verbal communication or warning, then you may be able to use this as your defense.

 • Mistake of fact.
-This defense can be used in cases where you truly believed you held every right to be on the property in question.
+This defense can be used in cases where you truly believed you had every right to be on the property in question.
 For example, if you believed that the property you were accessing belonged to a friend or family member, or if you found your way onto the property as a result of a misunderstanding or mistake, you may be able to use this as a defense.

 • Consent.
 If you were granted permission to be and/or remain on the property, either from the owner of the property or someone with necessary authority, this can be a strong defense when facing trespassing charges in Scottsdale.

 • Emergency or necessity.
-If you entered the property in question because there was an emergency or out of necessity — such as in the case of trying to avoid immediate danger — this could be used as a defense.
+If you entered the property in question because there was an emergency or out of necessity, such as in the case of trying to avoid immediate danger, this could be used as a defense.

-If you or someone you love has been charged with trespassing in Scottsdale, you need to hire a trespassing lawyer as soon as possible.
-These cases are serious, as are the penalties that can accompany a conviction.
-Why take the risk of harming your future when you can hire an attorney to defend you?
-At Davidson Criminal Defense & DUI Law Firm, we are here to fight tirelessly for your rights and your side of the story.
-Contact us today to set up an appointment.
+Why take the risk of harming your future when you can hire a trespassing lawyer to defend you?
+At Davidson Criminal Defense & DUI Law Firm, we can advocate tirelessly for your rights and your side of the story.
+Contact us to set up an appointment.

 Available 24/7